syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/legend.md

 ## Legend types

+{% if page.publishingplatform == "aspnet-core" %}

 Heat map supports two legend types: Gradient and list type.

 * **Gradient** - This is a continuous color legend with smooth color transition between palette color values.
-* **List** - List is a fixed color legend.
+* **Fixed** - List is a fixed color legend.
 Each palette color information is shown separately in the list item.

 You can change the legend type by using the [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapPaletteSettings~Type.html) property in the `paletteSettings` property.

-{% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}